hperrin/svelte-material-ui/README.md

 # Components

 I've only done components that need to/can be Svelte-ified.
-For some things, like RTL and layout grid, you can just use the MDC packages.
+For some things, like RTL, you can just use the MDC packages.

 Click a component below to go to its documentation.